AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Experiments

 We analyze the behavior of the pre-trained Adaptive SBLU, focusing on its estimations of the frequency and decay.
-Figure~\ref{fig:analysis} illustrates the input spectrogram of a sample from the AudioSet~\cite{audioset-17} dataset, along with the distributions of frequency and decay estimated by the pre-trained Lambda Encoder for that input.
-In our experimental setup, note that the Adaptive SBLU estimates 16 pairs of frequency and decay for each patch.
-Regarding frequency, the distribution is spread widely across all frequency bands, indicating that the model successfully extracts information from various aliasing-prone bands.
-The decay distribution is skewed toward larger values, indicating a preference for higher temporal resolution over frequency resolution.
-However, lower values also occur at certain time points, indicating that the model occasionally prioritizes frequency resolution depending on the situation.
-These findings demonstrate that Adaptive SBLU conducts frequency feature analysis in a flexible manner, dynamically adjusting the balance between temporal and frequency resolution in response to the input characteristics.
+Figure~\ref{fig:analysis} illustrates the input spectrogram of one sample from AudioSet~\cite{audioset-17}, together with the frequency and decay values estimated by the pre-trained Lambda Encoder for that input.
+In our experimental setup, Adaptive SBLU estimates 16 pairs of frequency and decay for each patch.
+This figure is intended as a qualitative case study of input-dependent parameter variation, rather than as a quantitative analysis of the dataset-level distribution of the estimated parameters.
+For this example, the estimated frequency values are spread across the target range, which is consistent with the intended role of Adaptive SBLU in analyzing cues from alias-prone modulation bands within $[\beta_{\min}, \beta_{\max}]$.
+The decay values are often skewed toward larger values, while lower values also appear at some time points, illustrating that the estimated time-frequency trade-off can vary with the input.
+Overall, the figure qualitatively suggests that Adaptive SBLU can vary its analysis parameters across time patches in an input-dependent manner.